Find Profile by Name

 Randall Ah Mu, The Church of Jesus Christ of Latter-day Saints Trust Board

-University of Auckland: Bachelor of Engineering (Honours), majoring in Electrical and Electronic Engineering
+University of Auckland: Bachelor of Engineering (Honours), specialising in Electrical and Electronic Engineering

-Auckland University of Technology (AUT): – Post Graduate Certificate in Illumination Engineering
+AUT - Auckland University of Technology: Postgraduate Certificate in Illumination Engineering

-Being an engineer-turned-project-manager enables Randall Ah Mu to help out his community while earning a decent wage.
-He manages construction projects for the church he belongs to and oversees the building or renovation of church meeting houses, schools, car parks, play areas, offices, housing and humanitarian projects.
+Being an engineer-turned-project-manager means I can help out my community while earning a decent wage.
+I manage construction projects for my church and oversee the building or renovation of church meeting houses, schools, car parks, play areas, offices, housing and humanitarian projects.

 Disclaimer: The views expressed here are the opinions of Randall Ah Mu and do not necessarily reflect the views of The Church of Jesus Christ of Latter-day Saints Trust Board or The Church of Jesus Christ of Latter-day Saints.